 Food trucks will be there to safely provide delicious food, including Melly Mel's incredible offerings such as Conch Stew, Shrimp Gumbo, Fried Chicken, Fried Fish, Oxtail Stew and more!

 Another Arts Center food truck fave, Chef B's Eatz, will be onsite cooking up everything from fried seafood platters to Sriracha Honey Chicken.

 The Art League of Hilton Head will once again host the exhibition De Aarts Ob We People in the Walter Greer Gallery.

 In addition, the Art League will be part of the outdoor festivities, selling Gullah-inspired pieces of art, including jewelry and handmade creations.

 Michael Smalls and Dino Badger will be in the Walter Greer Gallery crafting their intricate hand-woven sweetgrass baskets, "coiled so tightly they can hold water."

 The basket-making tradition has been passed down through generations to Smalls and Badger who will demonstrate this art form.

-Sonya Grant of Gullah T’s N’ Tings will be in the box office lobby with her latest Gullah tees, debuting “Gullah-ish” shirts this Saturday in limited quantities!
+Sonya Grant of Gullah T’s N’ Tings will be in the box office lobby with her latest Gullah tees, including “Gullah-ish” shirts this Saturday in limited quantities!